Skip to content

 2 min readBy: Nick Kasprak

 When all is said and done, what are the actual tax brackets and rates this year?
 The fiscal cliff compromise bill that passed Congress preserves Bush-era rates for taxpayers making under $400K (single filers)/$450K (joint filers) in taxable incomeTaxable income is the amount of income subject to tax, after deductions and exemptions.
-For both individuals and corporations, taxable income differs from—and is less than—gross income. .
+Taxable income differs from—and is less than—gross income. .
 Last year, we predicted 2013 tax bracketsA tax bracket is the range of incomes taxed at given rates, which typically differ depending on filing status.
 In a progressive individual or corporate income tax system, rates rise as income increases.
 There are seven federal individual income tax brackets; the federal corporate income tax system is flat. under various scenarios using the IRS’s method of adjusting taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. brackets for inflation; based on that work, we can confidently say that this year’s tax brackets are as follows:

 Table: 2013 Tax Rates and Brackets